-Cash flow provided by operating activities for the year ended March 31, 2021 was \$1.84 billion, compared with \$1.78 billion in the prior fiscal year.
-The increase was mainly due to higher trade income, partially offset by higher cash used from change in working capital.
+Cash flow provided by operating activities for the year ended March 31, 2022 was \$2.42 billion, compared with \$1.84 billion in the prior fiscal year.
+The increase was mainly due to higher cash from changes in working capital and higher trade income.

-The long-term debt balance net of sinking funds as at March 31, 2021 was \$24.78 billion compared to \$23.47 billion as at March 31, 2020.
-The increase was mainly a result of an increase in net long-term bond issuances (net of redemptions) for net proceeds of \$1.40 billion and an increase in revolving borrowings of \$60 million.
-This increase was partially offset by net foreign exchange gains of \$128 million and sinking fund income of \$9 million.
+The long-term debt balance net of sinking funds as at March 31, 2022 was \$25.74 billion compared to \$24.78 billion as at March 31, 2021.
+The increase was mainly a result of an increase in net long-term bond issuances (net of redemptions) for net proceeds of \$1.04 billion.
+The increase was primarily to fund capital expenditures and to manage working capital.